An interpreted programming language written in Go.

 returned body.

-is a low-level command to the native HTTP implementation. req
+req is a low-level command to the native HTTP implementation. req can be used

 to send requests that aren’t possible with the other convenience functions such